 The language of Voltaire uses the pair of French words “si… alors” to express a condition over two clauses, though in some French phrases, “alors” is left off.
 It is considered more colloquial.

 Si tu veux apprendre la langue, alors il faut bien apprendre ton vocabulaire français.

-If you want to learn the language, you will have to learn your French vocabulary.
+If you want to learn the language, so you will have to learn your French vocabulary.

 “Si tu ne m’aimes pas je t’aime, et si je t’aime prends gare à toi!”

-If you don’t love me, I will love you; and if I love you: take care! (from the opera “Carmen”, by Bizet)
+If you don’t love me, I love you; and if I love you: take care! (from the opera “Carmen”, by Bizet)

 Don’t forget to do the grammar exercises in your French grammar textbooks and from your online French course to help you learn all about French sentence structure, learn French expressions and how to conjugate French verbs.

 Confessions of a Language Learner: Learning with a Tutor

 Let us again reflect on how we learned our native tongue: by speaking it.
 That being the case, wouldn't it make sense that language classes would focus on spoken language rather than language mechanics?

 All while acknowledging that grammar is indeed essential to language, must we inevitably conclude that lessons in grammar are a vital component of language lessons?